The Lady of Shalott: Music

-The first musical setting of the poem was probably a work for mezzo-soprano soloist, chorus and orchestra by the English composer Cyril Rootham, composed in 1909–1910.
+One of the first settings of the poem to music was by English composer Amy Horrocks who appeared at the 1898 Ballad Concert accompanying Ellen Bowick, for which Amy had composed a "graceful and picturesque" accompaniment of violin, cello and piano.
+Another early musical setting of the poem was probably a work for mezzo-soprano soloist, chorus and orchestra by the English composer Cyril Rootham, composed in 1909–1910.
 The only known performance of Rootham's op 33 The Lady of Shalott was given in the School Hall at Eton College on 18 September 1999, with the Broadheath Singers and the Windsor Sinfonia conducted by Robert Tucker.
 In 1957–1958, Arthur Bliss (once a pupil of Cyril Rootham) composed a 40-minute ballet suite titled The Lady of Shalott.

-The composer Olivier Messiaen wrote a piece for solo piano La dame de Shalott in 1917 based on Tennyson's poem as his first composition; however, this piece is unpublished.
+Olivier Messiaen's first composition, in 1917, was La dame de Shalott, a piece for solo piano based on the poem; however, it is unpublished.
 It has been recorded at least twice.
-In 1946, Phyllis Tate composed a setting of Tennyson's The Lady of Shalott, written for the 10th anniversary of the BBC Third Programme.
+Maurice Jacobson composed a cantata setting the poem for tenor, choir and orchestra in 1942.
+In 1946, Phyllis Tate's The Lady of Shalott was written for the 10th anniversary of the BBC Third Programme.
 Danish composer Bent Sørensen created a piece for viola solo, based on Waterhouse's painting The Lady of Shalott.

 Canadian singer Loreena McKennitt adapted the poem to music, and featured it on her 1991 album The Visit, though some poem lines were removed.
 Dutch gothic metal band Autumn referred to "The Lady of Shalott" in their songs "Who Has Seen Her Wave Her Hand", "Mirrors Magic Sights", "When Lust Evokes the Curse", and "Floating Towards Distress" from their 2002 album When Lust Evokes the Curse, each song retelling parts of the story from the poem.
 The song titled "Shalott" on Emilie Autumn's 2006 album Opheliac tells the poem from her own perspective.
 The Band Perry's country music video "If I Die Young" makes clear visual references to "The Lady of Shalott": lead vocalist Kimberly Perry holds a book of poems by Tennyson as she lies in a boat, floating down a river like the Lady of Shalott (the boat in the Perry video is similar to some illustrations of the poem, such as the image by W. E. F. Britten).